ascorbic/unpic-img/packages/astro/README.md

   browser
 - No built step or server-side rendering required: uses your existing image CDN or CMS, with no additional configuration
-- Uses [unpic](https://github.com/ascorbic/unpic) to support most image CDNs, including Cloudinary, Imgix, and Shopify
+- Supports most image CDNs and headless CMSs, including Cloudinary, Contentful, Imgix, and Shopify
-- Can generate a low-res background image for a blurred placeholder effect
+- Generates image placeholders to display while images are loading.

 ## Installation and usage